syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/scrolling-zooming.md

 # Scrolling

-The Document editor renders the document as page by page.
+The Document Editor renders the document as page by page.
 You can scroll through the pages by mouse wheel or touch interactions.
-You can also scroll through the page by using ‘scrollToPage()’ method of document editor instance.
+You can also scroll through the page by using ‘scrollToPage()’ method of Document Editor instance.
 Refer to the following code example.

 {% tab template="document-editor/scrolling-zooming", es5Template="scrolltopage", sourceFiles="index.ts,index.html" %}